modul8co/hikvision-nvr-events/README.md

 Simply configure your NVR host, port, username & password, and configure the URL to push motion events to.

 homebridge-camera-ffmpeg must be configured to listen on the equivalent port for HTTP requests, the camera names will be automatically detected.

+Update: as of version 1.0.2, DVR's are also supported
 ```